Skip to main content

 Total Hours 3.0

-**COMMS 371R must be taken once before graduation and various sections will be offered from this semester on.
+*COMMS 371R must be taken twice before graduation and various sections will be offered.

 7th Semester